 God's astounding promise

-An atheist is like a chain smoker who can't find a cigarette, or an alcoholic who can't find a bottle of spirits.
+An atheist is a little like a chain smoker who can't find a cigarette, or an alcoholic who can't find a bottle of spirits.
 They are missing what they need most.

 That astounding Bible promise in Hebrews 11:6, that God rewards those who diligently seek Him, has been proved by millions.
-But the first step — to come to God having faith that He exists — is the one most atheists never take.
-They say there is no God, yet they do not take even the first step to find Him.
+But the first step — to come to God having faith that He exists — is the one most atheists won't take.
+They say there is no God, yet they will not take even the first step to find Him.